AdaCore/spark2014/docs/ug/usage_scenarios.rst

 program are in |SPARK|, we need to consider first the issue of portability in the context of Ada, and then specialize it in the context of |SPARK|.

+Note that we consider here portability in its strictest sense, whereby a program is portable if its observable behavior is exactly the same across a change of compiler and/or target.
+In the more common sense of the word, a program is portable if it can be reused without modification on a different target, or when changing compiler.
+That's consistent with the definition of portability in WikiPedia: "Portability in high-level computer programming is the usability of the same software in different environments".
+As an example of a difference between both interpretations, many algorithms which use trigonometry are portable in the more common sense, not in the strictest sense.

 Portability of Ada Programs
 ---------------------------